elliottback/-Independent-Bottlers/README.md

 * [4.4 german](pdf/guide44g.pdf)

 These should be considered "historical" documents, as they will not be updated and will drift out of sync with the github version I am maintaining.

+## Github Versions

+This is a living document, and as such, it is not versioned.

 # License and Copyright